Lissy93/dashy/docs/widgets.md

 Widgets are built in a modular fashion, making it easy for anyone to create their own custom components.

-For a full tutorial on creating your own widget, you can follow [this guide](https://github.com/Lissy93/dashy/blob/master/docs/development-guides.md#building-a-widget), or take a look at [here](https://github.com/Lissy93/dashy/commit/3da76ce2999f57f76a97454c0276301e39957b8e) for a code example.
+For a full tutorial on creating your own widget, you can follow [this guide](/docs/development-guides.md#building-a-widget), or take a look at [here](https://github.com/Lissy93/dashy/commit/3da76ce2999f57f76a97454c0276301e39957b8e) for a code example.

+Alternatively, for displaying simple data, you could also just use the either the [iframe](#iframe-widget), [embed](#html-embedded-widget), [Data Feed](#data-feed) or [API response](#api-response) widgets.

+---

+### Requesting a Widget

+Suggestions for widget ideas are welcome.
+But there is no guarantee that I will build your widget idea.

+You can suggest a widget [here](https://git.io/Jygo3), please star the repo before submitting a ticket.

+Please only request widgets for services that:
+- Have a publicly accessible API
+- Are CORS and HTTPS enabled
+- Are free to use, or have a free plan
+- Allow for use in their Terms of Service
+- Would be useful for other users

+For services that are not officially supported, it is likely still possible to display data using either the [iframe](#iframe-widget), [embed](#html-embedded-widget) or [API response](#api-response) widgets.
+For more advanced features, like charts and action buttons, you could also build your own widget, using [this tutorial](/docs/development-guides.md#building-a-widget), it's fairly straight forward, and you can use an [existing widget](https://github.com/Lissy93/dashy/tree/master/src/components/Widgets) (or [this example](https://git.io/JygKI)) as a template.